stefanoverna/graphql8/guides/authorization/can_can_integration.md

 search: true
 section: Authorization
 title: CanCan Integration
-desc: Hook up GraphQL to CanCan abilities
+desc: Hook up GraphQL8 to CanCan abilities
 index: 4
 pro: true
 ---

-[GraphQL::Pro](http://graphql.pro) includes an integration for powering GraphQL authorization with [CanCan](https://github.com/CanCanCommunity/cancancan).
+[GraphQL8::Pro](http://graphql.pro) includes an integration for powering GraphQL8 authorization with [CanCan](https://github.com/CanCanCommunity/cancancan).

-__Why bother?__ You _could_ put your authorization code in your GraphQL types themselves, but writing a separate authorization layer gives you a few advantages:
+__Why bother?__ You _could_ put your authorization code in your GraphQL8 types themselves, but writing a separate authorization layer gives you a few advantages:

-- Since the authorization code isn't embedded in GraphQL, you can use the same logic in non-GraphQL (or legacy) parts of the app.
+- Since the authorization code isn't embedded in GraphQL8, you can use the same logic in non-GraphQL8 (or legacy) parts of the app.
-- The authorization logic can be tested in isolation, so your end-to-end GraphQL tests don't have to cover as many possibilities.
+- The authorization logic can be tested in isolation, so your end-to-end GraphQL8 tests don't have to cover as many possibilities.

 ## Getting Started